 Transcript Codes: The Transcript Codes identify specific core requirements on a student’s transcript.
 For further information on core transferability, consult with an academic advisor, or refer to the Texas Administrative Code.

 Field of Study: Students who complete an approved field of study curriculum in whole or in part will receive academic credit for the equivalent courses within their selected field of study at UT Arlington.
-View the field of study curriculums approved by the Texas Higher Education Coordinating Board at www.thecb.state.tx.us.
+View the field of study curriculum approved by the Texas Higher Education Coordinating Board.

 Note: Consult a specific academic department in this catalog regarding further requirements for a degree in your area of interest.